pliniker/pliniker.github.io/content/introduction-to-mo-gc.md

 measures, they have yet to be taken and in particular, MMU and GC CPU burden are highly dependent on the use-case.

 #### Implementation Status

-The garbage collector works and the theory is sound, with current implementation caveats:
+1. Since the journal is a form of write barrier, where every rooting, unrooting and new object must be journaled, it is undoubtable that this implementation is less efficient than an incremental garbage collector where a write barrier is also required, which in turn is less efficient than non-incremental stop-the-world where no write barrier is needed.

-1. The journal itself is a success and appears to scale, at least on x86(32 and 64).
-Writing to the journal adds roughly 25% to the cost of allocating a 64 byte object on the heap which seems an acceptable tradeoff for pauselessness.
+2. The journal itself is a success and appears to scale, at least on x86(32 and 64).
+Writing a two-word struct to the journal adds roughly 25% to the cost of allocating a 64 byte object on the heap.

-2. The parallel mark and sweep phases and the journal itself are sufficiently performant that the throughput bottleneck in the system is very evident: _processing_ the journal into the object map is currently single-threaded because insertion into the map is not concurrent.<br/><br/>
+3. The parallel mark and sweep phases and the journal itself are sufficiently performant that the throughput bottleneck in the system is very evident: _processing_ the journal into the object map is currently single-threaded because insertion into the map is not concurrent.<br/><br/>
    With a mutator thread allocating new objects in a tight loop, the GC thread's throughput is about